flokain/Smart-Cube/README.md

 ## Bug reports
 ## Feature requests

-## Development
+# Development
 TODO
 Developing for a microcontroller can be quite a challenge.
 The intention of this section is to provide a development environment that is as quickly as possible to setup and convenient as can be, requiring little to non knowledge of the microptython firmware building process for contributing.
 If you choose to use your own environment feel free to use parts from mine and share ideas for making it better in an issue.
-### setup development environment
+## setup development environment
 The development environment looks like this:
 Using VsCode you have code completion for micropython and the used thirdparty libraries installed by micropython-cli via the pymakr vscode extension

+1. Prerequesites
    1. install vscode
+   2. install docker
+   3. install git

-2. clone repo with sumbodules
+2. clone repo with sumbodules, because we need to build our own firmware from the micropython repository

     ```bash
     git clone --recurse-submodules -j8 https://github.com/flokain/Smart-Cube
     ```

 3. cd into the repository and run micropy.
-NOTE: this command results in an error. but it works until the point where the stubs for intellisense are installed.
+NOTE: this command results in an error, but it works until the point where the stubs for intellisense are installed.
 TODO: #15 fix json parse error when running micropy

     ```bash
     cd Smart-Cube